MannLabs/proteomics_lab_agent/README.md

 # proteomics_specialist

-The [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) developed proteomics_specialist (also called AI Proteomics Advisor), a multimodal, agentic AI framework that aims to democratizes mass spectrometry-based proteomics through personalized laboratory assistance and automated documentation.
+The [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) developed proteomics_specialist, a multimodal, agentic AI framework that captures and shares practical expertise by linking written instructions to real-world laboratory work.
+It uses video analysis to automate documentation and provide personalized guidance.
+We applied this agent to our field of mass spectrometry (MS)-based proteomics.
 To access all the hyperlinks in this document, please view it on [GitHub](https://github.com/MannLabs/proteomics_specialist).

 * [**About**](#about)
 * [**License**](#license)